shamdasani/shamdasani.org/_posts/2024-review.md

 <sub>_If we haven’t met yet—or we haven’t caught up in a while—please reach out!
 I'd love to chat._</sub>

 [^1]: [1] While I do spend a lot of time writing privately, this is usually the one time a year I decide to publish something.
-I plan to change that starting in 2025 by publishing more here.
+I plan to change that starting in 2025 by publishing more of my writing here.
 Hold me accountable!
 [^2]: [2] Steve Jobs famously said a variant of this quote.
 I think this is a good way to think about the past year.
 I came into 2024 expecting it to be an absolute breakout year in terms of some of my personal goals - but I was reminded that good things take time!
 [^3]: [3] If I can be helpful, please reach out!
 [^4]: [4] I was very impressed by Guangzhou as a city.
 People are generally happy and economically prosperous.
 More so than Shanghai.
 Very clear that there has been a lot of wealth created and/or concentrated in Guangzhou given its importance to global trade and commerce.